Canon SX730 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the SX730 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the SX730 and A9 II can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Sony A9 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.